 Telephone: (01482) 393939.

-Please note: If you wish to cancel your collection, a refund will be given provided we receive notification before 1pm on the day before your collection day i.e. collection day is Wednesday and cancellation is made before 1pm on Tuesday.
+Please note: If you want to cancel your collection, a refund will be given provided you tell us before 1pm on the day before your collection day i.e. collection day is Wednesday and cancellation is made before 1pm on Tuesday.
 Refunds will not be made for cancellations received after 1pm on the day before the collection day.

-We endeavour to collect your bulky items within 10 working days of receiving payment.
-The collection day depends on where the address is where the waste is to be collected from.
-Please view the area map to determine which day the collection will be made in your area:
+We do our best to collect your bulky items within 15 days of receiving payment.
+The collection day depends on where the address is that the waste is to be collected from.
+You can check the area map below to find out which day the collection will be made in your area:

 Bulky collection location map (pdf 823kb opens in new window)

-One carpet from one room is one item.
+One carpet from one room counts as one item.
 Please bag any remnants.
 When booking please state the size of any carpet/lino/underlay; any item over 12' x 12' must be cut in two (this will still be classed as one item).

 Underlay will also be classed as a separate item and we ask it is rolled/folded and bagged.
-Any with sizes not stated risk the possibility of not being picked up.
+Any floor covering where sizes aren't provided risk not being picked up.

 Carpets over 10ft should be rolled/folded and either bagged or covered.